tbala25/nba-scouting-dashboard/README.md

 :hammer_and_wrench: Data pipeline built in Python to access SportRadar API, parse play-by-play data and load into database on AWS

+:1234: Shotchart, Boxscores, Four Factors etc. parsed and/or calculated from play-by-play data

 :printer: Data pipeline runs are monitored via Slack reporting

 --------------------